 - Snacks: All children have a morning nutrition break.
-Children are encouraged to bring healthy snacks to eat at this time, i.e. fruit, crackers and cheese, etc. - Lunch: El Sol provides a lunch program for all students.
+Children are encouraged to bring healthy snacks to eat, i.e., fruit, crackers, cheese, etc. - Lunch: El Sol provides a lunch program for all students.
 Lunch is \$2.15 a day.
-The school also has a free and reduced price lunch program for those families who qualify under federal requirements.
+The school also has a free and reduced-price lunch program for those families who qualify under federal requirements.
 Please see the Food Program Assistant in the office for further information.